Latvia–Russia border: Overview

 According to the 2007 agreement on the Russian-Latvian State Border, the state border between Latvia and Russia starting from the intersection point of the state borders of Latvia, Russia and Belarus, and ends with the joint borders of Latvia, Russia and Estonia.

 Latvia borders only one oblast of Russia, the Pskov Oblast.
 Russia borders three Latvian municipalities.

 The access-restricted Border Security Zone of Russia lies along the border on the Russian side.
 In order to visit this zone, a permit issued by the local FSB department is required (the only exceptions are international border transit points).

 Border crossings

-Latvia–Russia border crossing near Grebņeva.
+A tall metal fence at the border.

 Crossing the border is allowed only at border controls.
 Most people need a visa on one or both sides of the border.
 Listed from north: